julieriviere

 Black Tea – by Abderrahmane Sissako

 After backing out of her wedding at the last minute, a young Ivorian woman moves to Guangzhou, where she works with 45-year-old Cai in a tea shop.
 Aya and Cai fall in love, but can their story survive the turmoil of their pasts and the weight of everyone else's prejudice?
-Director: Abderrahmane Sissako Written by: Abderrahmane Sissako, Language: Chinese, French, English Production:CineFrance (France)Archipel 35 (France)Gaumont
+Director: Abderrahmane Sissako Written by: Kessen Tall, Abderrahmane Sissako Language: Chinese, French, English Production:CineFrance (France)Archipel

 Load More Posts